americanhanko/ColumnMapper/README.md

 ### Getting Help

-As with most modules, you can use the `Get-Help` cmdlet.
+As with most functions and cmdlets, you can use the `Get-Help` cmdlet.
 To see help for `Invoke-ColumnMapper`, run:

 ```powershell
 Get-Help Invoke-ColumnMapper